josh-collinsworth/joco-sveltekit/src/routes/blog/posts/announcing-quina-my-first-app.md

 Back to Nuxt, though: appealingly, Nuxt also has a rich library of optional first-party modules available to make integrations and advanced functionality easier.

 <Callout>I was repeatedly amazed while using Nuxt how easy it was to do anything I wanted to do.
-There was always a way, and most of the time, there was already a module built for it, too.</Callout>
+There was always a way, and most of the time, there was already a module built for it,&nbsp;too.</Callout>

 For example: actually getting all the features of a PWA up and running on your own would be challenging to say the least, but Nuxt has an installable [PWA module](https://pwa.nuxtjs.org/) that handles most of the heavy lifting for you with a few lines of config!
 There are also plugins for analytics, connecting to third-party services and APIs, and all kinds of other things.